M-divin/M-divin/README.md

 <div align="center" padding="1rm">
 👋!
 Hey there, this is Mehul Sharma, a budding web developer and FOSS enthusiast.
 In my adventure in the web development world, I started with how code could bring life ideas on the internet.
-I have been improving my skills in HTML5, CSS3, JavaScript, React for years! js, etc.
+I have been improving my skills in HTML5, CSS3, JavaScript, React js  etc.

 📚 Presently, Under from MCA from Amity University